-Did you know that around 24% of people abandon their carts when they're required to create an account?
+Around 24% of people abandon their carts when they're required to create an account.
 [Source: Baymard]

 Yes, forcing account creation at checkout can drive users away.